 Once in a while, something happens in your life that not only reminds you of how important it is to live fully, but it also makes you appreciate everything you already have.
-Something like this happened to me last Friday, on what appeared to be an ordinary, quiet, sunny morning.
+Something like this happened to me last Friday, on an ordinary, quiet, sunny morning.

 I was relieved that it turned out to be nothing serious physically, but the daylong experience in the hospital really affected me on a deeper level.
-Since I very rarely visit the hospital, I often forget how healthy I am.
+Since I very rarely visit the hospital, I often forget how blessed I am to be healthy.
 The whole incident placed me out of my element – in a bed surrounded by people with serious, sometimes chronic health problems.
 I had no choice but to catch a glimpse of their lives through the thin curtain that separated us.
-Even though at that point I still had no idea what was wrong with my own health, I realized that on a daily basis, I tend to forget that I am tremendously blessed.

 By the time I received my diagnosis, the pain had subsided and I was discharged.
 I emerged from the hospital, feeling better than I ever have before.
 Even though on the outside I reappeared as my usual, healthy self, every cell of my body had been infiltrated with a new sense of gratitude.
 I was one hundred times more thankful for my health, my body, and everything in my life that my healthy body enables me to experience.
 The hospital had reminded me of my mortality, my fragility, and a philosophy that I try to live by but sometimes forget.
 The philosophy is, to “live like you are dying.”

 Live Like You Are Dying (Because You Are)